In this article, I’ll explain how to run a SQL query to help you execute your first one. Let’s jump right in!

 It’s important to understand that all database engines speak the core SQL language.
 So if you learn SQL while working in Oracle, you can easily change gears and work with SQL Server, PostgreSQL, or any other database engine that uses standard SQL or a derivative of it.

-Getting Started: Choosing a Database Engine
+Getting Started with SQL Queries: Choosing a Database Engine

 To start, you need to identify what database engine you’d like to use.
 You’ll also need some additional technical information, like the names of the tables where the data you want to work with will be stored.
 In SQL, data is organized and grouped in tables.
 A database engine consists of several databases, which in turn consists of tables that store data and procedures that manipulate data.